Skip to content

 Public DomainWorks no longer under copyrightNone (verify public domain status)

 Cover songs: You must have a mechanical license to distribute cover songs.
-Check “Has mechanical license” to confirm you have the rights.
+For complete requirements and step-by-step setup, see Cover Song Licensing.

 OptionWhen to use